 Delivery is typically by courier.
 Some pharmacies provide a tracking number to track your order.
-Delivery times may vary — often between five and 10 working days, though this can take longer.
-Make sure you order well before you run out PrEP.
+Delivery times may vary — often between five and 10 working days, though this may take longer.
+Make sure you order in time before you run out PrEP.

 If you can’t afford PrEP, help is at hand through schemes offering free PrEP.
 These provide the medication for free but don’t cover the cost of seeing a doctor or getting pathology tests.

 For free PrEP, contact one of these organisations:

 The schemes provide a coupon that gets you three months’ supply of PrEP delivered to your door for free.
 A valid prescription is always required.

 Coupon schemes are made possible by Green Cross Pharmacy since 2015.
 Every PrEP purchase through Green Cross Pharmacy helps continue providing free PrEP for people who can’t afford it.

 For help with choosing PrEP, finding a doctor or buying PrEP, support is available.
 Check out Got a PrEP question?
 Here’s where to find support for details.